 - FED 200 Introduction to Teacher Education 2 credit hours.
 A general overview of teaching in public schools with a supervised practicum.
 The course is designed as a personalized exploration of the profession for those students interested in teaching as a possible career and anxious for an accurate picture of what is entailed in teaching in American schools today as well as the qualities and skills required for those who teach.
-2-hour lab requirement for Pre-Elementary, Elementary and Collaborative Teacher K-6 and 6-12 until candidates demonstrate a passing score on Praxis II.
+2-hour lab requirement for Early Childhood, Elementary and Collaborative Teacher K-6 and 6-12 until candidates demonstrate a passing score on Praxis II.
 A fee of \$133.00 is required for Watermark.
-Prerequisites: 2.50 Grade Point Average.
-Corequisites: Field experience. - Academic Skills for Educators 1 credit hour (3 clock hours per week).
+Prerequisite: 2.50 Grade Point Average.
+Corequisites: Field experience. - FED 203 Academic Skills for Educators 1 credit hour (3 clock hours per week).
 This course includes three modules of core academic skills for educators in reading, writing, and mathematics.
 Module 1 includes reading strategies of key ideas, main details, craft, structure, and language skills.
 Writing Module 2 incorporates text types, purposes, productions, language and research skills for writing.
 Module 3 consist of mathematics that includes number and quantity, algebra and functions, geometry, statistics and probability.
 The course is supplemented with electronic software to track the progress of students towards readiness for taking the Praxis Core examination.
-Prerequisites: None.
+Prerequisite: None. - FED 203T AAMUTeach Steps 1&2 Combined 2 credit hours.
+Students who want to explore teaching careers become familiar with the elementary and middle school environments by observing and discussing elementary and middle school classrooms, and by three lessons with both elementary and middle school students.
+They build and practice lesson design skills and also become familiar with excellent science and mathematics curricula for both the elementary and middle school settings.
+A significant number of AAMUTeach students enjoy their teaching experiences to the extent that they decide to pursue teaching certification through the AAMUTeach program.
+Prerequisite: 2.50 GPA.